AppStateESS/phpwebsite/README.md

 (Depending on your system you may need to add your user to the docker group in order to have the privileges to run the docker-compose command)

+**Remember while setting up phpwebsite that your database location will not be localhost.
+We are running 3 seperate containers.
+One for web, one for mysql, and one for postgresql.
+If you want mysql then the host will be mysql_db otherwise postgres host will be postgres_db.

 Vagrant
 =======
 phpWebSite can now be run in a Vagrant Box!